-^aReduced χ^2 averaged over pixels in the region, with effective degrees of freedom determined by the chain.
-The statistical errors are less than 0.01.

-$^{^{\}rm b}{\rm The}$ mask used to define these regions is a smoothed version of the 95% mask, the 5-year release analogue of the Kp12 mask.

-is possible to use the "Bayesian complexity" (described in a cosmological context in Kunz et al. 2006), defined as the difference between the average χ^2 over the chain and the χ^2 of the best fit.
-This serves as a measure of the effective number of degrees of freedom, and can then be used to determine the reduced χ^2 per pixel.
+^a Reduced χ^2 averaged over pixels in the region, with effective degrees of freedom determined by the chain.
+The statistical errors are less than 0.01. ^b The mask used to define these regions is a smoothed version of the 95% mask, number of DOF in this case is difficult to determine because neither the data points nor the fitting parameters are statistically independent of one another.
+Using the MCMC chain for each pixel, though, it is possible to use the "Bayesian complexity" (described in a cosmological context in Kunz et al. 2006), defined as the difference between the average χ^2 over the chain and the χ^2 of the best fit.
+This serves as a measure of the effective number of DOF, and can then be used to determine the reduced χ^2 per pixel.
 Using the simulated skymaps described above, we have found that the statistical behavior of the reduced χ^2 defined this way is consistent with that of a χ^2 distribution.
-This "effective" reduced χ^2 is how we quantify the goodness-of-fit in the tables and figures.
+This "effective" reduced χ^2 is how we quantify the goodness of fit in the tables and figures.